 MTHFR provides methylation with its main fuel: folate (5-MethylTetraHydroFolate).
 Without adequate amounts of folate, methylation function is reduced.
 Methylation is required for virtually every process in our body, therefore affecting numerous health conditions.
-In fact, in many studies, researchers have found that MTHFR is linked to a variety of conditions.
-Below is a partial list in alphabetical order:
+In fact, in many studies, researchers have found that MTHFR gene mutation is linked to a variety of conditions.
+Below is a partial list of MTHFR symptoms and conditions in alphabetical order:

 - Bladder Cancer

 - Breast Cancer